5 browsers I’ve tried on Linux in 2024

 Main features:

-Maximum privacy focus: Removes telemetry, search suggestions, and other intrusive features found in Firefox.
+Maximum Privacy: Removes telemetry, search suggestions and other intrusive features found in Firefox.

-Frequent updates: Prioritizes security by providing timely patches for vulnerabilities.
+Frequent updates: Focuses on security, ensuring timely patches for vulnerabilities.

-Independent from Mozilla services: Completely excludes Mozilla’s online services, offering a standalone solution.
+No dependence on Mozilla services: Completely excludes Mozilla’s online services, offering a stand-alone solution.

-Open-source components: All code changes are transparent and community-reviewed.
+Open-source components: All code changes are transparent and controllable by the community.

-What i liked more is the attention to privacy preventing tracking data by default, it’s like the browser is running a permanent private mode, the only caveat is that it does “break” some websites, the ones that requires the use of tracking data, cookies, and fingerprinting.
+What I liked most is the attention to privacy by preventing data tracking by default, it is as if the browser always runs in private mode, one note to make is that this can interfere by compromising the functionality of some websites, those that require the use of tracking data, cookies and fingerprints.

 Waterfox